 - repair of roofs

 - replacement of outdated electrical and mechanical equipment

 - interior renovations

 The Tin House Court block of commercial properties is now for rent.
-See the listings on the Inside Edge Properties website or download the brochure.
+See the listings on the Inside Edge Properties website.

 Construction start: January 2016

 Construction completion: June 2017